Finger Lakes Railway: Main line

-FGLK main route runs from Syracuse to Canandaigua, New York over a distance of 76 miles.
+FGLK main route runs from Syracuse to Canandaigua, New York, over a distance of 76 miles.
 Once part of the New York Central Railroad and known as the Auburn Road, it dates all the way back to the Auburn and Syracuse Railroad.

 At Syracuse, New York the FGLK interchanges with CSX Transportation and the New York, Susquehanna and Western Railway (NYSW).
 Travelling west, the line passes through Solvay, Camillus, Skaneateles Junction (also known as Hartlot or Skaneateles Falls), Sennett, Auburn, Aurelius (Station name Relius), Cayuga, Seneca Falls and Waterloo.
 At Geneva, New York, there is a connection with Norfolk Southern Railway's Corning Secondary.

 Continuing west, the line passes through Phelps Junction and Clifton Springs.
 In Shortsville, the railroad comes to the terminus of the Ontario Central Railroad.
-Finally, the line arrives at Canandaigua, New York.
+The line ends at Canandaigua.

 Branch line to Kendaia/Romulus

 The FGLK operates a portion of the ex-Lehigh Valley Railroad mainline from Geneva to Kendaia, running south on the east side of Seneca Lake.
-This was the Lehigh Valley's mainline from Waverly, New York to Buffalo, New York.
+This was the Lehigh Valley's mainline from Waverly, New York, to Buffalo, New York.
 This line saw much action during World War II and the Cold War, with many military movements in and out of the Seneca Army Depot, until it closed in the summer of 1998.
 The now-closed base has a very large yard which at current time is used for rail car storage by the Finger Lakes Railway.
 The local industrial development agency works to attract new industries to locate at the abandoned depot because of the rail infrastructure.

 Branch line from Penn Yan to Watkins Glen

-The Penn Yan, New York branch was once part of the Pennsylvania Railroad.
+The Penn Yan, New York, branch was once part of the Pennsylvania Railroad.
 Only a small section of this line extends from Watkins Glen to Bellona.
 To get to this line, the Finger Lakes Railway uses trackage rights over Norfolk Southern's Corning Secondary from Geneva to Himrod Junction, which is in the middle of the branch, from Penn Yan in the north to Watkins Glen, New York in the south.